jdh8/wbridge5.book/GLOSSARY.md

 constructive 1NT
 ----------------
-The 1NT response in 1♣-1NT or after an overcall.
-This 1NT requires 7<sup>+</sup>~10 H, balanced distribution, and a stopper in the adverse suit if the overcall shows one suit.
+The 1NT response is constructive in 1♣-1NT or after an overcall.
+Such 1NT requires 7<sup>+</sup>~10 H, balanced distribution, and a stopper in the adverse suit if the overcall shows one suit.
 This response still denies a biddable major suit because major contracts are often better.

 The 1NT under these circumstances are constructive because there are more suitable calls for 6~7 H hands.
 For an 1♣ opening, responder can always bid a